-The Children Act 2004 legislated for the proposals in the Green Paper: key aspects were the duty on agencies to co-operate; the introduction of Local Safeguarding Children Boards; resources from health, care and education to come together to create Children's Trusts; appointing a Children's Commissioner for England; creating an integrated inspection framework for all children's and young people's services, and appointing a Director of Children (DfES, 2004a) sets out how services were to be integrated at local level and supported by the integrated inspection framework, alongside any funding allocations.
+The Children Act 2004 legislated for the proposals in the Green Paper: key aspects were the duty on agencies to co-operate; the introduction of Local Safeguarding Children Boards; resources from health, care and education to come together to create Children's Trusts; appointing a Children's Commissioner for England; creating an integrated inspection framework for all children's and young people's services, and appointing a Director of Children's Services for each local authority.
+Every Child Matters, Change for Children (DfES, 2004a) sets out how services were to be integrated at local level and supported by the integrated inspection framework, alongside any funding allocations.